 Before you think “woohoo that waterfront property is mine!” we should explain that there is a difference between how much you can afford to borrow and how much a bank will lend you.
 Financial providers use a term called loan to value ratio (LVR) to determine whether they will approve you for the home loan.

 In Australia, banks prefer to lend to borrowers with an LVR of less than 80% (e.g a deposit of 20% or more).
 This is because it shows the lender you’re able to save and you will be deemed less likely to default on the loan.
-While there are some providers that offer low deposit 95% LVR loans, you will need to pay lenders mortgage insurance (more on this later).
+Borrowers who can’t meet this 80% LVR threshold will typically be required to pay lenders mortgage insurance (but more on this later).

 It’s one thing to ask “how much I can borrow?” but another thing to actually repay the loan.
 There's no hard and fast rule on how much you should borrow, but one general theory is that your home loan repayments shouldn't exceed 35% of your gross income.

 So your next course of action should be to see how much your ongoing repayments will be, using Mozo’s repayments calculator to workout whether you can realistically afford the amount coming out of your account each month.

 If Ali and Josh decide to go ahead and purchase that $500,000 property with a $100,000 deposit, a home loan with a 3.35% interest rate over 25 years will mean their monthly repayments will be $1,970.

 However, if the couple were financially savvy and compared home loans to find a lower rate, say 2.50%, this would bring their monthly repayments down to $1,794 and save them $52,798 in interest over the life of the loan.

 Since their current rent is $2,400 a month and they will be living in the property they purchase, Jane and Tom should comfortably be able to afford the repayments of the lower rate loan.